 - Helped create the pioneering parent/teacher/professional/student advocacy group, NewtonSTEM.

 - Created the Newtonville listserv to help Newtonville residents more easily engage with one another (email me to be added to it)

 - Collected signatures to help establish the Neighborhood Area Council (NAC) in Newtonville.

 I also have a long history of involvement with the Democratic Party.
-In 1996 I served as Finance Director for Ian Bowles’ US Congressional Campaign (he lost in the primary but later became Secretary of Energy & Environment under Governor Deval Patrick).
+In 1996 I served as Finance Director for a Congressional Campaign.
 I spent seven years with the Democratic Leadership Council in Washington DC and here as its Massachusetts Director.
 I also served as a political appointee in the Clinton Administration as a Special Assistant to the Assistant Secretary for Oceans, Environment and Science in the U.S. Department of State.